clowdr-app/clowdr/README.md

    (The format/suffix of these urls should not be altered.)

    You should include `localhost`.
-   BCP: Which of these are mandatory for a quick setup?
-Do the non-mandatory ones hurt anything?
-   BCP: Is the order critical (aside from the first)?
-   BCP: Should I choose port 3000 for localhost?
    BCP: Is it OK to indent these?
-(I reformatted to facilitate cut/paste)
-   BCP: Is there any actual reason I'd include others?
-(Why not just say "Make it look like this"?)
+(I assume yes, but I don't want to break anything.
+I reformatted to facilitate cut/paste, and I added commas, on the assumption that a trailing comma on the last one won't hurt anything)

 ```
 http://localhost:3000/auth0/,